protractor09/Real-time-WebRTC-VLM/README.md

 - **Performance metrics** are collected automatically
 - **Metrics export** provides detailed performance analysis
 - The application automatically handles camera permissions and connections
 - Mobile devices will use the front-facing camera by default

+## Design Documentation

+For detailed information about the system architecture, low-resource mode implementation, and backpressure policies, see [DESIGN_REPORT.md](DESIGN_REPORT.md).